fvoska/RZNU/README.md

  * DELETE deletes post (requires token)
   -examples are similar as for users.

 Token can be acquired once the user is registered.
+Token is signed using symmetrical encryption and contains user ID and validity time period.
 When making requests to endpoints which require a token, token can be sent in 3 ways:
  * inside x-access-token header - used in included UI
  * regular parameter ?token=...
  * inside request body JSON "token": ...